 Curious what your CRS score might be?
 Canadim’s CRS score calculator lets you estimate your CRS score for Express Entry immigration to Canada.

-Calculate My CRS ScoreIn order to rank immigration candidates, the Canadian government developed a merit-based points system which assigns a score to each candidate in the Express Entry pool.
+Calculate My CRS ScoreIn order to rank immigration candidates, the Canadian government developed a merit-based points system that assigns a score to each candidate in the Express Entry pool.
 This points system is called the Comprehensive Ranking System (CRS), and the score assigned to each candidate is called the CRS score.
 Express Entry manages three programs:

 Any person who submits a profile to the Express Entry pool of candidates is assigned a CRS score out of 1200 points.
 Approximately every two weeks, the Canadian government conducts an Express Entry draw, where they issue a round of Invitations to Apply (ITAs) for permanent residence to the highest-ranking candidates.
-Note that IRCC does not disclose information regarding the date of the draw, number of ITAs that will be issued, or minimum required CRS score in advance of the draw.
+Note that IRCC does not disclose information regarding the date of the draw, the number of ITAs that will be issued, or the minimum required CRS score in advance of each draw.

 The tables below explain how many points Express Entry candidates may receive for each factor under the Comprehensive Ranking System.